ministryofjustice/et-full-system/README.md

 A diagram speaks a thousand words - so hopefully the diagram below will show what I mean.
 This is how the docker environment is setup.
 Again, a similar environment using something like 'foreman' could also be setup with some careful configuration.

-Also note that the 'test servers' are intended to be as close to production as is possible from a config and general architecture point of view, not performance / scaling.
-Hence they run in 'production' environment, but configured to use a test SMTP and AWS/S3 server (pre built docker containers).
+Also note that the 'test server' are intended to be as close to production as is possible from a config and general architecture point of view, not performance / scaling.
+Hence they run in 'production' environment, but configured to use a test SMTP (mailhog) and AWS/S3 server (minio).

 The test SMTP server allows the test suite (via REST) or the developer (via a web page / web server - details further down vvvvv) to see what emails the application(s) would have sent if they were really being sent to users.